-Inside: Art activities for kids is important for their intellectual growth and development.
+Inside: Art activities for kids are important for their intellectual growth and development.
 Art develops creativity and a sense of exploration with kids.
 Here are two tried-and-true art methods for kids and 20 different art projects to stimulate your child’s sense of wonder.

 Art Activities for Kids